-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) e: of w Weighted- average xercise price foutstanding options, varrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) 1,958,853 (2)(3) \$ 4.79 (3) 1,041,147 (4) Equity compensation plans not approved by security holders - - - Total 1,958,853 (2)(3) \$ 4.79 (3) 1,041,147 (4)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) 1,958,853 (2)(3) \$ 4.79 (3) 1,041,147 (4) Equity compensation plans not approved by security holders - - - Total 1,958,853 (2)(3) \$ 4.79 (3) $1,041,147^{(4)}$

 - (1) On September 14, 2021, the board of directors and the stockholders of the Company approved the Stran & Company, Inc. Amended and Restated 2021 Equity Incentive Plan.
 The purpose of the Plan is to grant restricted stock, stock options and other forms of incentive compensation to our officers, employees, directors and consultants.
 The maximum number of shares of common stock that may be issued pursuant to awards granted under the Plan is 3,000,000 shares.
 Cancelled and forfeited stock options and stock awards may again become available for grant under the Plan.
 For a further description of the Plan, see Item 11.
 "Executive Compensation Amended and Restated 2021 Equity Incentive Plan". - (2) Includes both vested and unvested options to purchase common stock under the Plan.
-Does not include any restricted stock that has been granted subject to forfeiture as of December 31, 2024. - (3) The amount in column (a) includes the following maximum number of shares of common stock that must be issued under Performance Share Awards or stock options if specified targets are met and pursuant to the other terms and conditions of the Plan as of December 31, 2024: (i) up to 25,000 shares under Performance Share Awards and 100,000 shares under stock options to David Browner, Chief Financial Officer; and (ii) up to 82,992 shares under Performance Share Awards (including the annual maximum of 20,000 shares of common stock under certain performance conditions and the 2024 annual maximum of 62,992 shares of common stock under certain performance conditions and the 2024 annual maximum of 62,992 shares of common stock under certain performance conditions based on the quotient of \$80,000 divided by \$1.27, the closing price of the Company's common stock on April 14, 2024, pursuant to the A&R Audibert Consulting Agreement) and up to 180,000 shares under stock options to John Audibert, Vice President of Growth and Strategic Initiatives; and (iii) up to 100,000 shares under stock options to Ian Wall, Chief Information Officer.
+Does not include any restricted stock that has been granted subject to forfeiture as of December 31, 2024. - (3) The amount in column (a) includes the following maximum number of shares of common stock that must be issued under Performance Share Awards or stock options if specified targets are met and pursuant to the other terms and conditions of the Plan as of December 31, 2024: (i) up to 25,000 shares under Performance Share Awards and 100,000 shares under stock options to David Browner, Chief Financial Officer; and (ii) up to 82,992 shares under Performance Share Awards (including the annual maximum of 20,000 shares of common stock under certain performance conditions and the 2024 annual maximum of 62,992 shares of common stock under certain performance conditions based on the quotient of \$80,000 divided by \$1.27, the closing price of the Company's common stock on April 14, 2024, pursuant to the A&R Audibert Consulting Agreement) and up to 180,000 shares under stock options to John Audibert, Vice President of Growth and Strategic Initiatives; and (iii) up to 100,000 shares under stock options to Ian Wall, Chief Information Officer.
 The number of shares subject to these awards may overstate expected dilution because the awards reflect the maximum number of shares to be awarded under targets that may not be achieved.
 The weighted-average exercise price in column (b) does not take these awards into account. - (4) Represents shares available for award grant purposes under the Plan.
 Does not include any restricted stock that has been granted subject to forfeiture as of December 31, 2024.